 The Price to Earnings ratio or multiple on the surface is indeed a straightforward calculation.
 In the real world, unfortunately things that appear simple can be anything but.
 The P is actually still easy, but the E is a whole different story!
 The investment industry in its never ending (and expectedly fruitless) quest to create the perfect forecasting model has devised numerous ways to arrive at an “E”.
 We’ll stick to the three most common – Forward “E”, Trailing “E”, and Normalized “E”.
 Each version of “E” leading to a different P/E ratio and the understandable confusion of that client.

 Before we jump any further into any of the three, perhaps it makes sense to pause for a quick explanation of each of the three buckets.
 The summary version is that each of the “E” groupings covers a different time period and one (forward) is an estimate and not actual.

 In our initial example let’s assume the Forward “E” of $5.00 is what we were referencing, but the trailing “E” may have been $4.25, and the normalized just $3.50 resulting in three very different P/E’s of 20x, 23.5x, and 28.6x.
 As my client now realized, a P/E ratio without an explanation of the “E” component is nearly useless as the range of outcomes varies too significantly.
 In the following two charts you can see just how much not just the “E” varies, but also the resulting P/E Ratio.
-I’ve also taken the opportunity to add in shaded areas depicting the market tops and bottoms for the tech bubble and financial crisis.

 The variation in the “E” and the resulting P/E ratios is pretty obvious, in particular around the tech bubble and financial crisis, but there are also some other patterns worth noting.